Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 //                                 |__/                                                 //
 //////////////////////////////////////////////////////////////////////////////////////////

-// SPDX-FileCopyrightText: Simon Schneegans <code@simonschneegans.de>
+// SPDX-FileCopyrightText: Your Name <your@email.com>
 // SPDX-License-Identifier: GPL-3.0-or-later

 'use strict';